tuomokar/Movie-theater-seat-service/documentation/hourBookkeeping.md

 #Hour bookkeeping

-*Note that an hour contains about 5 to 10 minutes of breaks in average* *The times are not 100% accurate obviously*
+*Note that an hour contains about 5 to 10 minutes of breaks in average.
+The times are not 100% accurate obviously*

 *Time format is dd/mm/yyyy*